 Regular maintenance is crucial for keeping a fleet of vehicles “healthy.”
 Not only will routine upkeep help prevent mechanical issues and extend the life of commercial automobiles, but it will likewise cut back on their environmental impact.
 Clogged air filters, malfunctioning spark plugs, and bad fuel injectors can all reduce gas mileage, and dirty engines contribute to air pollution.

-Whether you’re responsible for a 12-person van or an 80-passenger double-decker bus, it’s absolutely critical to subject your vehicles to rigorous inspections and testing—and not just the ones required by law for safety reasons.
+Whether you’re responsible for a 12-person van or a 56-passenger coach bus, it’s absolutely critical to subject your vehicles to rigorous inspections and testing—and not just the ones required by law for safety reasons.
 Regular emission evaluations and tune-ups will tell you how green a machine is running.

 Investing in Alternative Fuel Sources